quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 controller will quickly increase the amount of data in the network until it is signalled to stop.
 While the mechanism used to achieve this increase varies, acknowledgments by the peer are generally critical during this phase to drive the congestion controller's machinery.

-A sender can send ACK_FREQUENCY frames while its congestion controller is in this state, ensuring that the receiver will send acknowledgments at a rate which is optimal for the the sender's congestion controller.
+A sender can send ACK_FREQUENCY frames while its congestion controller is in this state, ensuring that the receiver will send acknowledgments at a rate that is optimal for the sender's congestion controller.

 ## Window-based Congestion Controllers {#window}
-Congestion controllers that are purely window-based and strictly adherent to packet conservation, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to move the congestion window forward and send additional data into the network.
-Such controllers will suffer degraded performance if acknowledgments are delayed excessively.
-Similarly, if these controllers rely on the timing of peer acknowledgments (an "ACK clock"), delaying acknowledgments will cause undesirable bursts of data into the network.
+Congestion controllers that are purely window-based and strictly adherent to packet conservation, such as the one defined in {{QUIC-RECOVERY}}, rely on prompt receipt of acknowledgments to move the congestion window forward and send additional data into the network.

+Since a QUIC ACK Frame operates culmulatively, in a similar manner as the accurate byte counting style in TCP.
+An appropriate mitigation might be to request that an ACK Frame is sent at least several times (e.g., 4) per RTT.

+## ACK Clocking or Burst Mitigation {#burst}
+A QUIC ACK Frame usually allows a sender to release new packets into the network.
+If a sender is designed to rely on the timing of peer acknowledgments (an "ACK clock"), delaying acknowledgments will cause undesirable bursts of data into the network.
+Section 7.7 of{{?RFC9002}} states
+  "Senders SHOULD limit bursts to the initial congestion window; see Section 7.2.
+A sender with knowledge that the network path to the receiver can absorb larger bursts MAY use a higher limit."

+An appropriate mitigation might therefore be to send an ACK Frame for at least each initial congestion window of received data, or/and to implement pacing at the sender.

 # Security Considerations
 TBD.